 TCLoc, a career-oriented program at the University of Strasbourg

-The Master in Technical Communication and Localization (TCLoc) is a career-oriented, part-time, year-long online program, specially designed for professionals wishing to further their education and obtain a master’s degree from the University of Strasbourg and a professional Technical Communicator tekom certification.
+The Master in Technical Communication and Localization (TCLoc) is a career-oriented, part-time, year-long online program, taught entirely in English, specially designed for professionals wishing to further their education.
+Graduates obtain a master’s degree from the University of Strasbourg and a professional Technical Communicator tekom certification.

 TCLoc constitutes the second year of a French master’s degree (level 7 of EQF = 300 ECTS).
 It adheres to the ‘VAPP’ process (Validation des Acquis Professionnels), which allows prospective students lacking the number of credits required for registration in the second year of a master’s degree (A degree equivalent to four years of higher education or 240 ECTS) to have their professional and personal experience recognized as valid accreditation.
 Find out more about the VAPP process on our Admissions page.